ZanabrE/CS50-Web/wiki/entries/Cappuccino.md

  # Cappuccino

-I love a Cappuccino in the morning.
+I love a Cappuccino in the morning and a sweet croissant.